 The first episode broadcast on Resonance in February 2014, featuring Alex T Smith, Laura Dockrill, Tanya Byrne, Nikesh Shukla and the Etherington Brothers - and so DOWN THE RABBIT HOLE was born!

 Since then, the show has played host to dozens of leading children’s books authors, illustrators and industry experts - as well as children themselves talking about the books they love.
+It was recently selected by the Times as one of their Top 10 podcasts for children, and shortlisted by FutureBook for the 2018 Podcast of the Year Award.

 Find her on Twitter @followtheyellow